 - Lemongrass.
 Use fresh lemongrass if possible, and only use the rounded 3-5 inches part of the stem.
 Make sure to chop your lemongrass into fine pieces before pounding to help speed up the paste-making.
 Use frozen lemongrass if fresh ones are not available to you.
 Read more about Lemongrass and how to use it in Thai cuisine.

 - Galangal.
 Use fresh or frozen galangal only for Thai curry paste recipes.
 Never use dried or powdered galangal.
 Also, never substitute ginger for galangal; they are two completely different ingredients with different flavors and fragrances.
-Most if not all Asian markets will have fresh or frozen galangal.
+Most Asian markets will have fresh or frozen galangal.
 Read more about Galangal in Thai cooking here.

 - Shrimp paste.
 I highly recommend Thai shrimp paste for a more authentic taste in your red curry paste.
 The smell is potent, but the paste will add a very deep umami taste to your curry paste.